defifuture/erc20-batched-meta-transactions/README.md

 ## Feedback

-I'm looking forward to your feedback! 🙂 Please share it using GitHub issues or [this Ethereum Magicians topic](https://ethereum-magicians.org/t/batched-meta-transactions-from-multiple-users-is-this-ready-for-an-eip-draft/4613).
+I'm looking forward to your feedback! 🙂 Please share it using GitHub issues or [in the EIP-3005 pull request comment section](https://github.com/ethereum/EIPs/pull/3005).
 Thanks!

 > P.S.: A huge thanks to Patrick McCorry (@stonecoldpat), Artem Kharlamov (@banteg), Matt (@lightclient), and Ronan Sandford (@wighawag) for providing valuable feedback.